nmeibergen/graphql-auth-user-directives/README.md

 provide preference for `id` followed by `uid`.
 You can change this by setting the environment variable `OBJECT_IDENTIFIER`.
 By default it is thus set to the string `"id", "uid"`.

-Set the query for the condition, e.g. for `isOwner`.

 #### Separately checking conditional permissions
 You may want to verify conditional permissions separately, e.g. to check whether the frontend should present a piece of code.
 Therefore you can now call the conditional permission check function: